A day-ahead market model for power systems: benchmarking and security implications

 \subsection{Forming the bids}

 The outcome of the day-ahead market is driven by the merit order curve.
-Therefore, there is no guarantee that the preferred bids will be cleared, honoring the $P^{min}$, or charge/discharge cycles of the units.
+Therefore, there is no guarantee that the bids will be cleared, honoring the $P^{min}$, or charge/discharge cycles of the units.
 This uncertainty has grown in recent years, as peak renewable generation often leads to low or negative prices, cutting participants out of the market~\cite{Aust2020NegativeGermany}.
 To counteract this, large thermal producers that cannot afford interruptions often offer negative day-ahead bids.
-These bids are more likely to be cleared on the market, allowing the unit to continue operating without shutting down or placing bids on the intraday market.
+These bids are more likely to be cleared in the market, allowing the unit to continue operating without shutting down or placing intraday bids.

-The the EuroEM algorithm reflects this behavior by constructing negative bids for the thermal and storage units based on their minimum operating limits $P^{min}$, as shown in Eqs.~\ref{EuroEM_connecting_var}e -~\ref{EuroEM_connecting_var}g.
+The EuroEM algorithm reflects this behavior by constructing negative bids for the thermal and storage units based on their minimum operating limits $P^{min}$, as shown in Eqs.~\ref{EuroEM_connecting_var}e -~\ref{EuroEM_connecting_var}g.
 To this aim, the LTPO bids ($P_{g,t}$, $PD_{s, t}$, and $PC_{s,t}$) are used to construct the final bids for the day-ahead market as shown in Eqs. ~\ref{EuroEM_connecting_var}a,~\ref{EuroEM_connecting_var}c, and ~\ref{EuroEM_connecting_var}d).
-Fast thermal units (e.g., fossil gas, oil) are the price-setters in many European countries \cite{EPEXSPOT2021FundamentalsMarkets}; therefore, it is in their best interest to place bids, even if there is an unfavorable price forecast.
+Fast thermal units (e.g., fossil gas, oil) are the price-setters in many European countries \cite{EPEXSPOT2021FundamentalsMarkets}; therefore, it is in their best interest to place bids, even if the price forecast is unfavorable.
 If their bids are not cleared on the market, these units can quickly re-adjust their strategy and bid on the intraday market.
 In EuroEM, these units offer all available capacity, with respect to the minimum operating limits~\ref{EuroEM_connecting_var}b.
 All variables with a star superscript are passed as final bids to the day-ahead market.